owkin/GrAIdient/Docs/Examples/LLM.md

 ```

 Then:
-- download weights from
+- Download weights from
 [MistralAI](https://docs.mistral.ai/getting-started/open_weight_models/)
 (mistral-7B-Instruct-v0.3)
 and / or
 [Llama](https://llama.meta.com/llama-downloads/)
 (llama-2-7b-chat or Meta-Llama-3-8B-Instruct)
 and / or Gemma2 from [HuggingFace](https://huggingface.co/google/gemma-2-2b-it)
-(Gemma-2-2b-it)
+(Gemma-2-2b-it).
 - Update `_modelPathMistral`, `_modelPathLlama2`, `_modelPathLlama3`,
 `_modelPathGemma2` in the
 [LLMExample](../../Tests/GrAIExamples/LLMExample.swift) file with the